Skip to main content

 Please note that this page contains information and links most relevant for people living in England, Scotland, Wales.

-This is around £122 a year less than the previous price cap.
+This is around £149 a year more than the previous price cap.
 Read our response to the new price cap.

 What is the energy price cap?